Increase your return on investment with tailormade marketing strategies.

 Find out how we create responsive websites for you and everyone else.

 Out of Sight, Out of Mind

 By hiding navigation items under a single button the user has to search for it.
-If a website is going to perform well, the navigation needs to be front and center.
+If a website is going to perform well, the navigation needs to be front and centre.
 A website’s navigation guides a viewer to product pages, information pages, company directories, or request quote forms.

 Just like a good customer service agent, a well performing website needs to handhold the potential client through a clear sales path.
 (Only Ikea can get away with a confusing meandering flow!)

 The Hamburger is Bad – Even on Mobile

 When a website is viewed on a smaller screened device, like a phone or mini-tablet, it makes sense to streamline the information.
 So that makes it okay to hide the navigation, right?
 What we’re learning is that the answer is still “no.” Big sites that have the money to test various approaches have started abandoning the hamburger menu approach.
 The user-generated magazine site, Medium.com has gone to a horizontal scrolling navigation that is very intuitive on a touch device.
 Same with The Globe and Mail.

 Facebook has changed their approach (within the app) to have a navigation band at the bottom of the most popular areas of the Facebook experience.